CONTACT US 020 3129 3301

 choosing the right trekking poles

-After being considered cumbersome and useless, they are now on the list of essential hiking equipment items for any hiker, on the same level with footwear, backpacks, and clothes.
+After being considered cumbersome and useless, they are now on the list of standard hiking equipment items for any hiker, on the same level with footwear, backpacks, and clothes.
 Better stability, less muscle fatigue, improved performance are the arguments in favour of this piece of equipment.
 From recreational hikers to athletes, everyone has switched to using them and no one is willing to go back.
+Using walking poles is a great way to recruit more muscle groups when hiking, reducing the stress on your body when carrying heavy loads.
+Trekking poles allow you to engage your upper body more.
+It can also be a solution for people who suffer from knee pain, especially on the descents.

 The various types of walking poles